 Semester Hours

-Technical Education.
-24
+Technical Education 24

 Leadership, Management & Military Studies 6

 Physical Education 4

 General Education 15

-Oral Communication 3
+Oral Communication

-Written Communication 3
+Written Communication

-Mathematics 3
+Mathematics

-Social Science 3
+Social Science

-Humanities 3
+Humanities

-Program Elective 15
+Program Elective

 Total 64

-Leadership, management and military studies; physical education; general education; and program elective requirements are identical for all programs.
+Leadership, management and military studies; physical education; general education; and program elective requirements are standard for all programs.
+Exceptions may be required to satisfy certification or other programmatic recognition.

-A student needs to hold the journeyman (5) level in the appropriate AFSC at time of program completion.
+A student must hold the journeyman (5) level in the appropriate AFSC at time of program completion.
 Attaining the journeyman level is waived for a student in occupational specialties that do not have journeyman levels.